LeonaMc/ZeroDayAs3/README.md

 # Diary:
 Leona:

-       Creation of login and registration pages.
+       Creation and styling of login and registration pages.
        Allow student to logout.
        Allow user to create username and password that can be used for future logins.
        Avoid duplicate username registration.
 Produce error messages when registration is